resilmesh2/THF/README.md

 - "Find critical alert volume threshold breaches on hosts in the last 12 days using 3-day RCF learned baselines"

 **Behavioral Baseline:**
-- "Find behavioral anomalies for host server-01"
+- "Find coordinated activities involving user SYSTEM in the last 4 hours."
 - "Detect compromised user account behaviour with abnormal user activity patterns and process execution deviations in the last 2 days using 7-day RCF behavioural baseline with high sensitivity"
 - "Detect insider threat behaviour with unusual user activity diversity and abnormal host access patterns in the last 21 days using 60-day RCF behavioural baseline with medium sensitivity"